Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Results

 \subsection{Implementation and Experimental Setup}

-To train the generative model, we collected a real-world dataset using a Husarion Panther UGV equipped with a 64-channel Ouster LiDAR, a generic RGB camera, IMU, and GPS-RTK.
+To train the generative model, we collected a real-world dataset using a Husarion Panther UGV equipped with a 64-channel Ouster LiDAR, a generic RGB camera, IMU, GPS-RTK and a NVIDIA RTX4060 laptop.
 Data collection was carried out on the engineering campus of the University of Chile, an unstructured urban environment characterized by pedestrian paths, vegetation, and significant elevation changes.

 To enable multimodal learning, we implemented a post-processing pipeline using the recorded ROS bags.
 For each data sample, we utilized the ROS NavFN planner to generate synthetic valid paths from the robot's current pose to all reachable frontiers within a radius $R_{max}=15$m on a static semantic map, constructed with AMCL and satellite image overlays.
-Candidate paths were filtered to ensure diversity, retaining only those with a Final Displacement Error (FDE) $> 0.5$m relative to others.
+Candidate paths were filtered to ensure diversity, retaining only those with a Final Displacement Error (FDE) $> 0.5$m relative to others (averaging 5 paths per sample).

-The final dataset comprises 1,706 samples derived from 15 full navigation runs sliced at 0.5s intervals.
+The final dataset comprises 1,706 samples ($\sim$ 8,500 candidate trajectories) derived from 15 full teleoperation runs sliced at 0.5s intervals.
 Each sample contains a slice of the global map, the ground truth trajectories, voxelized LiDAR and corresponding odometry data aligned with the map slice.

-It is important to note that the semantic maps are utilized exclusively for training supervision and offline evaluation; they are \textbf{not available} to the robot during online inference.
+It is important to note that the semantic maps, AMCL and NavFN are utilized \textbf{exclusively} for training supervision and offline evaluation; they are \textbf{not available} to the robot during online inference.

 We choose $N_l=$3, $N_p=$2,560 and use the last 5 seconds of trajectory data at 0.5 second intervals, with velocity normalized by the maximum of 2m/s.
 We predict $k=200$ trajectories in each step with $N_w=12$ waypoints each at a temporal distance of 1 second.
 The feature size is set to 256 and the latent space dimension $N_z$ to 512.